asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 This tutorial only explains how to use Python's turtle.py module.
 It does not teach the Python language itself.
 You should already know some basic Python ideas, like variables, operators, loops, function calls, importing modules, and random numbers.
 You also need Python installed and a code editor like IDLE, Mu, or Visual Studio Code.

-If you do not know Python, you can still copy and run the example programs on your computer.
+If you do not know how to program or how to program in the Python language, you can still copy and run the example programs on your computer.
+You can install the *Python interpreter* software from [https://python.org](https://python.org). *Code editors* are the apps that you type Python code in.
+IDLE and Visual Studio Code are examples of code editors.
+These code editors also make it easy to have the Python interpreter run your Python programs.
+You can write your Python code in files that end with the *.py* file extension so you know the file is intended to be run by the Python interpeter.

+Programs written in the Python language can be called Python programs.
+Not all Python programs use the `turtle` module to make drawings.
+But we will call our Python programs that use the `turtle` module, "Turtle programs".

 ## Drawing a Square